spiral-project/blog/content/daybed/daybed-revival.rst

 validate against the definition you created.

-This was working pretty great and we added atop of that a bunch of geographic fields, so it was possible to valide different geometries in a really simple way.
+This was working pretty great and we added atop of that a bunch of geographic fields, so it was possible to validate different geometries in a really simple way.

 Adding Access control to the mix